 Working Definition:

 Neglect occurs when a parent (or person legally responsible) fails to provide a minimum level of care by doing something that inflicts harm, allows harm to be inflicted, or creates an imminent danger of harm.
-The harm, however, does not result in the kind of serious physical injury that is defined as physical abuse.
+It may involve allegations related to domestic violence, lack of supervision, parental drug or alcohol misuse, lacerations/bruises/welts, educational neglect, lack of medical care, as well as additional allegations.
+Neglect is overwhelmingly more prevalent than physical or sexual abuse of a child.

 |